Kelowna: Vegetation

 Kelowna's official flower is Balsamorhiza sagittata, commonly referred to as arrowleaf balsamroot.

 Climate

 Kelowna is classified as a humid continental climate or an inland oceanic climate per the Köppen climate classification system due to its coldest month having an average temperature slightly above -3.0 C and below 0 C, with dry, hot, sunny summers and cool, cloudy winters, and four seasons.
 The official climate station for Kelowna is at the Kelowna International Airport, which is at a higher elevation than the city core, with slightly higher precipitation and cooler nighttime temperatures.
 Kelowna has the second mildest winter of any non-coastal city in Canada, after neighbouring Penticton.
-This is caused by the moderating effects of Okanagan Lake combined with mountains separating most of BC from the prairies; however Arctic air masses do occasionally penetrate the valley during winter, usually for very short periods.
-The coldest recorded temperature in the city was -36.1 C recorded on 30 December 1968.
+This is caused by the moderating effects of Okanagan Lake combined with mountains separating most of BC from the prairies; however bitter Arctic air masses can occasionally penetrate the valley during winter, usually for very short periods.
+The coldest recorded temperature in the city was -36.1 C recorded on December 30, 1968.
+The last time the lake completely froze over was in the winter of 1969.
+A partial lake freeze also took place in the winter of 1985–1986.
+Some winters pass without any significant surface ice.